Ekaen/hello-world/README.md

 Hi!

-Ekaen here, I'm new to coding and this is the start of my lifelong journey.
+Ekaen here, I'm new to coding and this is the start of my journey.